arsh-k/pde-on-gpu-arsh-kumbhat/homework-6/README.md

 ### Exercise 1

+##### Task 7

 ```
 T_eff_task5 / T_peak = 0.9437147328926775
 T_eff_task5 / T_peak_theoretical = 0.9477717015456782
 ```

 The above represents the maximum percentage of the peak memory throughput that can be achieved by the temperature solver.
 The first value is the fraction with respect to the $T_{\text{peak}}$ obtained using the memory copy function.
-The seconf value is the fraction with respect to the theoretical (vendor published values) value of $T_{\text{peak}}$ for a Tesla P100 GPU.
+The second value is the fraction with respect to the theoretical (vendor published values) value of $T_{\text{peak}}$ for a Tesla P100 GPU.
 It can be observed that we can access 94.7% of the vendor provided value for the Tesla GPU.
 Due to memory overhead and latencies, we cannot achieve the highest possible memory throughput of a GPU.

 ### Exercise 2